 How to Get Rid of Hyperpigmentation

-Like we said, in most cases, hyperpigmentation is harmless, but some people want to get rid of it to restore a more youthful appearance.
+Like we said, in most cases, hyperpigmentation is harmless, but it can be frustrating to have an uneven skin tone, and some people want to get rid of it to restore a more youthful appearance.

 - Azelaic or kojic acid